yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to the homepage of Yuan Lu (simplifed Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
+I am affliated with Institute of Software Chinese Academy of Sciences.
 I received my Ph.D. degree in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/).